mwaylabs/generator-m-ionic/docs/intro/quick_start.md

 # Quick Start
 If you are experienced with the technologies in this generator, this summary might be all you need to get started.
 Every topic has a more elaborate introduction in other parts of the documentation.
 And the [Guides section of the README.md](../../README.md#guides) directs to more advanced topics like Splashscreen and App Icon handling, Testing, Linting, Continuous integration and others.
-Please refer to our [Guides](https://github.com/mwaylabs/generator-m-ionic#guides) section in the README.

 ## Setup